Quadric rank loci on moduli of curves and K3 surfaces: Introduction

 \begin{theorem} The locus of smooth curves of genus $12$ having a degenerate pencil of quadrics

 is an effective divisor.
 The slope of its closure $\overline{\mathfrak{Dp}}_{12}$ inside $\mm_{12}$ equals $s(\overline{\mathfrak{Dp}}_{12})=\frac{373}{54}<6+\frac{12}{13}$. \end{theorem}

 3pt

 {\bf{Acknowledgements:}} We warmly thank Rahul Pandharipande, Alessandro Verra and Claire Voisin for very interesting discussions related to this circle of ideas.
-We are grateful to Daniele Agostini for his help with the \emph{Macaulay} calculations appearing in this paper.
+We are thankful to Daniele Agostini for his help with the \emph{Macaulay} calculations appearing in this paper.
+We are most grateful to the referee of this paper, who spotted several inaccuracies and mistakes and whose many insightful remarks, concerning all sections of the paper, significantly improved it.

 4pt